The Ultimate Student Moving Guide: Shipping Your Belongings Across Europe

 Items well-suited for shipping:

-- Textbooks and study materials (heavy — expensive to check as luggage)
+- Textbooks and study materials (heavy, and expensive to check as luggage)

 - Bedding, pillows, and towels